element-hq/element-web/README.md

 at https://riot.im/packages/keys/riot.asc

 Note that for the security of your chats will need to serve Riot over HTTPS.
-Mayor browsers also do not allow you to use VoIP/video chats over HTTP, as WebRTC is only usable over HTTPS.
+Major browsers also do not allow you to use VoIP/video chats over HTTP, as WebRTC is only usable over HTTPS.
 An exception of this is localhost, which usually is trusted in browsers.